 Take tighter shots and eliminate unnecessary props.
 Compose your photo so that it’s focused on one dish only and try to take a tight shot.

 Leave some negative space in each photo.
 This means that there should be some “empty” space where the viewer’s eye can rest; you don’t want viewers to feel confused and overwhelmed by too many elements in a photo.

 For example, if you’re taking a photo of a sushi plate, center the plate and leave some empty space around it so the viewer has some negative visual space.

-Don’t place different plates beside each other, or the image becomes too overwhelming.
+Don’t place different plates beside each other, or else the image becomes too overwhelming.

 The rule of thirds is the most popular rule of composition.
-It means that each photo is divided into nine equal squares.
+It means that each photo is divided into 9 equal squares.

 This happens in your mind, of course, so think of it as a tic tac toe board.
 All of the key elements (food) should be located at the intersection points or along the lines of the board.

 Use the smartphone’s overlay grid if you can because it helps you place the focal point.
-The viewer’s eye will be drawn to focus on the focal point, and you can make sure the emphasis is there.
+The viewer’s eye will be drawn to focus there, and you can make sure it’s emphasized.